RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 # Active Context - Current Session State

-## Session Summary: Implementación de Dashboard de Inicio para Administrador - ✅ COMPLETED
+## Session Summary: Visual alignment of components - ✅ COMPLETED
-**Date**: 9/6/2025, 10:34:44 a. m.
+**Date**: 9/6/2025, 10:43:20 a. m.

-**Objective**: Mostrar información relevante (métricas clave) en la página de inicio del panel de administrador.
+**Objective**: Ensure the 'proveedor', 'pedidos', 'ventas', and 'pagos' components have the same visual disposition as the 'diseños' component.

 ---

 ### ✅ Changes Implemented This Session:

-* **File:** `memory-bank/funcionalidades/panel-de-administracin.md`
+* **File:** `src/app/proveedor/page.jsx`
-    * **Change:** Documentación actualizada para incluir el nuevo dashboard de "Inicio" y el componente `HomeDashboard.jsx`, así como el nuevo archivo de acciones `DashboardActions.js`.
+    * **Change:** Modified the display of the "Nuestros Proveedores" section to use a grid layout and styling consistent with `DesignsComponent.jsx`, including a placeholder image and a "VER DETALLES" button for each provider item.
-* **File:** `src/app/acciones/DashboardActions.js`
+* **File:** `src/app/perfil/PedidosComponent.jsx`
-    * **Change:** Creación de un nuevo archivo de Server Actions para obtener métricas clave del dashboard (ventas totales, usuarios registrados, pedidos pendientes).
+    * **Change:** Minor adjustments to the content display within each order item to align with the `DesignsComponent.jsx`'s content section styling.
-* **File:** `src/components/layout/admin/dashboards/HomeDashboard.jsx`
+* **File:** `src/app/perfil/PagosComponent.jsx`
-    * **Change:** Creación del componente `HomeDashboard` para mostrar las métricas obtenidas de `DashboardActions.js` en un formato resumido.
+    * **Change:** Refactored the payment list to use a grid layout and styling consistent with `DesignsComponent.jsx`, including a placeholder image and a "VER DETALLES" button for each payment item.
-* **File:** `src/app/admin/page.jsx`
+* **File:** `src/components/layout/admin/dashboards/ventas/FormFiltrarVentas.jsx`
-    * **Change:** Modificación para importar `HomeDashboard`, añadirlo al mapa de `dashboardComponents`, y establecerlo como el dashboard por defecto.
+    * **Change:** Transformed the sales list from a simple `<ul>` to a grid layout with styling consistent with `DesignsComponent.jsx`, including a placeholder image and a "VER DETALLES" button for each sales item.

 ### 💡 Key Decisions & New Patterns:

-*   Se estableció un nuevo patrón para los dashboards de resumen, utilizando un componente dedicado (`HomeDashboard`) y Server Actions específicas (`DashboardActions.js`) para la obtención de métricas agregadas.
-*   Se definió que las métricas clave para el inicio del dashboard son: ventas totales, usuarios registrados y pedidos pendientes.
+* Identified `src/components/layout/admin/dashboards/ventas/FormFiltrarVentas.jsx` as the actual component responsible for displaying sales data, rather than `VentasDashboard.jsx`.
+* Used placeholder images for components that did not originally have images to maintain visual consistency with `DesignsComponent.jsx`.

 ### ➡️ Next Steps:

-*   Generar y presentar el comando `git add`.
-*   Generar y presentar el comando `git commit` después de la confirmación del usuario.
+* The task is completed.